Excelsior50/Backend-FSPython/README.md

-Backend of the Full Stack Side by Side project made in Python \ Flask.
+Backend of the Full Stack CodoACodo project made in Python \ Flask.

-Perform crud of ApiRest users with database in MysqlWorkbench
+Perform CRUD of ApiRest users with database in MysqlWorkbench

 Prerequisites: